coq/coq/doc/sphinx/addendum/program.rst

 .. coqtop:: reset none

-   From Stdlib.Program Require Import Basics Tactics Wf.
+   From Corelib.Program Require Import Basics Tactics Wf.

 One can use a well-founded order or a measure as termination orders using the syntax: